Random unitaries, Robustness, and Complexity of Entanglement: Introduction

 In the present paper, we test how strong is the relationship between stochastic irreversibility and the entanglement spectrum statistic, by placing a particular emphasis on the choice of the initial states.
 In previous works (e.g. see Ref.~\cite{Yang2017}), the states to which the cooling algorithm was applied were randomly generated.
 On the contrary, our starting states are the ground states of the one-dimensional quantum Ising model in its different macroscopic phases.
-Since, independently of the phase, they are eigenstates of an integrable Hamiltonian, their entanglement spectrum statistic coincides~\cite{Poilblanc1993}.
+As we will show, the entanglement spectrum of all these states follows a Poisson distribution for the level-spacing statistics, once some degeneracies are properly dealt with.
 Therefore, the action of the cooling algorithm could be expected to be independent of the initial state phase.
 Instead, quite surprisingly, our results show a very different picture.

 The most peculiar behavior we observe is associated with the ground states of models in a topologically frustrated phase~\cite{Dong2016, Maric2020, Maric2021, Maric2022, Torre2021, Torre2022}.
 They are obtained by imposing frustrated boundary conditions (that is, periodic boundary conditions with an odd number of sites) on systems with antiferromagnetic interactions.
 The resulting ground states can be largely characterized as a linear superposition of single-dressed kink states~\cite{Giampaolo2019, Maric2022_bis} (topological solitons) and this representation allows us to describe, both qualitatively and quantitatively, the behavior of various physical quantities even in the presence of integrability breaking terms~\cite{Giampaolo2019, Maric2022_bis, Catalano2022, Maric2020_bis}.
 In these states, after the cooling algorithm, we observe a stabilization of the entanglement to a reduced baseline value (finite, but strongly dependent on the size of the system), and any further reduction appears to be statistically unlikely.
-Moreover, the value of this baseline is independent (at least for large enough systems) of the set of operations used within the cooling algorithm.
-In the present work, we consider two of them.
-They are made of one- and two-body gates, where these last act only on neighboring spins.
-In this sense, our algorithm can be considered made of local gates.
-In the first set, we include only operations preserving the parity symmetry of the Hamiltonian which, as a consequence, cannot explore every state in the Hilbert space, thus generating a violation of ergodicity.
-On the contrary, in the second, the set of operations is extended to a complete set to ensure, at least in principle, access to any state.